nickfff-dev/csslessons/readme.md

 cascading

-  cascade is an algorithm that defines how user agents combine property values originating from different sources. the origin, cascade layer of the css property and the order of css rules matter The cascade defines the origin and layer that takes precedence when declarations in more than one origin or cascade layer set a value for a property on an element.
+  cascade is an algorithm that defines how user agents combine property values originating from different sources.The cascade order is based on origin type.The cascade within each origin type is based on the declaration order of cascade layers within that type

 the following steps apply to the cascading algorithm: